HuyVu0508/sentence2vector/README.md

 ### Computing Total Loss:
 Total loss is the weighted sum of losses from two learning tasks.
 The weight 𝛼 is a hyper-parameter used to regularize semantic and grammartical learning task.

+The image below illustrates overview of our model:
 ![Optional Text](../master/src/model_overview.png)

 ## Experiements